 The AI landscape evolves rapidly, but applications built on solid integration principles adapt easily.
 Here's how to future-proof your generative AI integration:

 Model Agnostic Architecture: Design your integration layer to swap models without changing application code.
-Today's breakthrough model will be superseded in months.
-FAL's client libraries for JavaScript, Swift, and Dart support this approach.
+Today's breakthrough model will be superseded in months. fal's client libraries support this approach.

 Progressive Capability Enhancement: Build systems that can automatically take advantage of improved models as they become available.
-With job postings mentioning GPT or ChatGPT increasing 21x since November 2022 (LinkedIn data), staying current is essential.
+With job postings mentioning GPT or ChatGPT increasing 21x since November 202210, staying current is essential.

 Make It Happen